 Probably like most scientists, my research spans many subjects.
 However, most of my work is in two large subjects in Flood Geology: Flood Models research and the post-Flood Ice Age.
-This research has resulted in the writing of multiple papers, one of which has recently been published by the Journal of Creation.
+This research has resulted in the writing of multiple papers, several of which has recently been published by the Journal of Creation.

 Flood Models Research